Telecommuting (Remote Work)

 The University of Wisconsin-Stevens Point is a people-centered university that endeavors to provide an effective and efficient work and learning environment to attract and retain a talented and diverse workforce.

-Therefore, when appropriate, telecommuting may further institutional goals including providing quality instruction, student support, or other services to members of our university community.
-The purpose of these guidelines is to define the conditions in which such telecommuting agreements may be requested, evaluated, and approved.
+Therefore, when appropriate, remote work may further institutional goals including providing quality instruction, student support, or other services to members of our university community.
+The purpose of these guidelines is to define the conditions in which such remote work agreements may be requested, evaluated, and approved.
 Moreover, these guidelines support a(n) flexible, adaptable, and engaging working environment while balancing and supporting the institution's critical priorities.

-These guidelines are supplemental to the University of Wisconsin System (UWS) Administrative Policy 1228: Telecommuting, UWS Telecommuting Guidelines for Supervisors, and UWS Frequently Asked Questions (link will be added once available).
+These guidelines are supplemental to the University of Wisconsin System (UWS) Administrative Policy 1228: Telecommuting and UWS Telecommuting Guidelines for Supervisors.

 Background

-These guidelines are issued to provide a consolidation point for various statutes, codes, policies, and procedures related to telecommuting.
+These guidelines are issued to provide a consolidation point for various statutes, codes, policies, and procedures related to remote work.
 This encompasses important matters of risk to the employee and the University, including:

 • The health and safety of the employee and risk of claims to the University,